WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 When you cast a spell that has a casting time of 1 action, you can spend 2 sorcery points to change the casting time to 1 bonus action for this casting.

 #### Seeking Spell
-If you make an attack roll for a spell and miss, you can spend 2 sorcery points to reroll the d20, and you must use the new roll.
+When you make an attack roll for a spell and miss, you can spend 2 sorcery points to reroll the d20, though must use the new roll.
 You can use Seeking Spell even if you have already used a different Metamagic option during the casting of the spell.

 #### Subtle Spell
 When you cast a spell, you can spend 1 sorcery point to cast it without any somatic or verbal components.